ru22-14/beauty-boutique/README.md

 The basket items section contains product cards each displaying an image, name, price and quantity of each basket item.
 Every product card has its own selector and update button which allow the users to modify their basket without having to return to the products page.
 There is also a feature that allows the user to remove the entire quantity of an item from the basket if they desire.

-In Order to make a purchase there is a button provided which leads the user to the checkout form else the user can continue shopping by clicking the keep shopping button.
+In order to make a purchase there is a button provided which leads the user to the checkout form else the user can continue shopping by clicking the keep shopping button.

 <img src="static/media/basket-top.jpg" width="80%" align = "center">
 <img src="static/media/basket-bottom.jpg" width="80%" align = "center"> <br><br>

-After adjusting the quantity The user is informed through a success message. and the basket icon in upper navbar updates the amount accordingly.
+After adjusting the quantity the user is informed through a success message. and the basket icon in upper navbar updates the amount accordingly.

 <img src="static/media/basket-qty.jpg" width="50%" align = "center">
 <br>

 <img src="static/media/basket-icon.jpg" width="30%" align = "center"> <br>

-In Case User's Basket is empty it will clearly display a message and a link towards products page.
+In case the user's basket is empty it will clearly display a message and a link towards the products page.

 <img src="static/media/empty-basket.jpg" width="80%" align = "center"> <br>

 ### Checkout Page

-The Checkout Page has an order summary that provides the total cost information from the basket page.
+The Checkout page has an order summary that provides the total cost information from the basket page.

 If the user is a new user then he/she has to fill the form with correct data otherwise the delivery information is prepopulated in the form if a user has it saved to their profile.
 The option for registered users to save their information to their profile is provided if they have not already done so.

 The payment details section is taken directly from Stripe to capture the payment card information.
 As the Stripe payment system is not fully activated only the test card information can currently be utilised.

-one can use this card detail to make a fake purchase.
+One can use this card detail to make a fake purchase.

 <img src="static/media/stripe-card.jpg" width="80%" align = "center"> <br>